ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Defrag-Disk.ps1
   Defragment all disks installed on the computer.

+- ### Disable-Firewall.ps1
+  Disable the 3 different profiles of the Firewall.

 - ### Encrypt-Password.ps1
   Encrypts password passed through an input and saves it encrypted in a ".\Password.txt" file.

+- ### Enable-Firewall.ps1
+  Enable the 3 different profiles of the Firewall.

 - ### Format-XML.ps1
   Formats an XML document to make it easier to view.